nchlswhttkr/website/content/blog/debugging-my-terraria-server-startup/index.md

 ---

-At the moment, I pay US$5 for a Digital Ocean droplet (about ~AU$8 after conversion and taxes) to host my hobby projects.
+At the moment, I pay US$5 for a DigitalOcean droplet (about ~AU$8 after conversion and taxes) to host my hobby projects.
 This includes my [personal website](https://nchlswhttkr.com), [Mellophone](https://mellophone.pink/), and a [Buildkite](https://buildkite.com/) agent.
 This droplet sees minimal traffic at the moment, and usually only sits at about 20-30% memory usage.
 I've been thinking about how to make greater use of this droplet for a while now.

 As a challenge to myself, I decided to try hosting a Terraria server.
 I went with Terraria because of its minimal requirements (only 500MB of memory is needed, so I don't have to upgrade) and because I can test the connection easily with my Terraria client on Steam.